2020 has had its challenges but Christmas is my favourite time of year and when I hear “Lights please” it can only mean one thing.

 How many times have we seen something, but not really seen it?
 For years I had been looking at that scene with the eyes of a child.
 I missed the most important part of it.
 We look at people and see what we want to see, and miss the signs that they are showing us.

 A wise friend of mine, Sharon Joseph, reminds us that there is only love or fear, and if we are living in one, we cannot be in the other.
 So many choices are made from fear of failure, fear of success, or fear of not being enough.
-If we live in love for self, then we take care of ourselves.
+If we live in love for ourselves, then we take care of ourselves.
 We set healthy boundaries and know that “failure” is just a lesson that we need to learn.

 My wish for you this Christmas is that you give yourself the greatest gift of all, the gift of love.
 Then you can share it with the people in your life.